psychologists have a Master's degree in school psychology and are certified by

 review the testing results and make recommendations as to whether a child

 has met the criteria to be identified as having one of the disabilities

-outlined in the Individuals with Disabilities Education Improvement Act,
+outlined in the Individuals with Disabilities Education Act,

-or IDEIA.
+or IDEA.
 The team will decide together if the student is in need of

 special education services as a result of any disability that has been